 Many leaders struggle to call out work overload, because they feel they’ll be criticised for being “soft” or jumping at shadows.
 That’s why you need to understand the problem properly.

-In the areas of most concern, start to map out all the work that people are involved in and when it’s going to happen.
-You’ll soon see if you have a problem because some people will have many priorities next to their name in a short period of time.
+In the areas of most concern, start to map out all the work that people are involved in along with the timelines.
+You’ll soon see if you have a problem because some people will have many priorities next to their name which are due within a short period of time.

 Only once you have understood and articulated the problem properly will you be able to actually help anyone.